Strachu/TcxMerger/README.md

 # Features
 - Merging of virtually unlimited number of files into a one big TCX file.
+- Built-in splitting of the resulting file if it exceeds specified size.
 - Cross platform - should work on every platform with .NET / Mono implementation.
 Tested on Xubuntu 16.04.

 # Requirements